 As for the time frame of it, I actually started doing comedy way before I was diagnosed, in late 2013, specifically doing improv.
-I also started doing stand-up in 2014 and even have footage of me performing one-liners without Tourette’s.
+2014 is when I started doing stand-up, and I even have footage of my early act without Tourette’s.
 The Tourette’s became more severe over the course of several months in late 2015.
 I took time to adjust my personal life to this new situation, and figuring out how to fit it into my act.
 That second part didn’t take long to be honest, since my jokes are short enough for me to methodically hold and release the tension while performing.
 (Improv was harder since scenes are longer, and the joke was that all my characters just also had Tourette’s).
 The first video that hit the front page of reddit was filmed in mid 2017, after more than a year and a half of adjustment.

 Tourette’s in my Stand-Up